 The Bottom Line

-If what you are looking for is simple relaxation, stress relief, and enjoyment a quiet time of luxury, spa massages can do all that and more.
-However, if you are experiencing pain, a health issue, or if you have questions as to which type of therapy would be best for your unique situation, we encourage you to visit your local chiropractor.
+If what you are looking for is simple relaxation, stress relief, and enjoyment of a quiet time of luxury, spa massages can do all that and more.
+However, if you are experiencing pain, a health issue, or if you have questions as to which type of therapy would be best for your unique situation, we encourage you to visit us at Better Health Chiropractic Juneau.